minouris/s4fw/README.md

 ### 4. Build Your Mod

+Place the Python source code for your mod under the `src` folder.

-Compile your mod source code from `src/` into the `build/` directory.
+Compile your mod source code from `src/` into the `build/` director, by one of the following methods:

 **Using VSCode Task:**
 - Open the Command Palette, select `Tasks: Run Task`, and choose **Build Mod**.